dlu-ch/dlb/doc/cmd_tool.rst

 .. attribute:: cdr.multiplicity

-   The multiplicity of the dependency rule (read-only).
+   The multiplicity of the dependency role (read-only).

 .. method:: cdr.is_more_restrictive_than(other)